 Unfortunately, the question remains unresolved: no published study has yet directly investigated the effects of plastic particles on humans.
 However, researchers have already developed many hypotheses about physical and chemical hazards.

-According to the World Health Organization, microplastics with particle sizes smaller than 1,5 μm (1,5 micrometres) are soluble.
-They can therefore be ingested or absorbed, migrating through the intestinal wall and reaching various body tissues, including the intestine, liver and lymph nodes.
+According to the World Health Organization, microplastics with particle sizes less than 1,5 μm (1,5 micrometers) are soluble.
+They can therefore be ingested or absorbed, migrating through the intestinal wall and reaching various tissues of the body, including the intestine, liver and lymph nodes.

 This is extremely concerning, as the tiny particles entering tissue can cause inflammation and irritation (other study), leading to health problems such as cancer.